Background pattern

 Severe side effects

 Galantamine may cause severe skin reactions, heart problems, and seizures.
-Be aware of these side effects while taking galantamine.
-See section 4 “Be aware of severe side effects”.
+You should be aware of these side effects while taking galantamine.
+See section 4 "Be aware of severe side effects."

-Before starting treatment with galantamineyour doctor must know if you have or have had in the past any of the following conditions:
+Before starting treatment with galantamine, your doctor should know if you have or have had any of the following disorders:

 • liver or kidney problems,

-• a heart condition (such as chest discomfort usually caused by physical activity, heart attack, heart failure, slow or irregular heartbeat, prolonged QTc interval),
+• a heart disorder (such as chest discomfort that is usually caused by physical activity, heart attack, heart failure, slow or irregular heartbeat, prolonged QTc interval),

-• electrolyte level changes (natural substances in the blood, such as potassium),
+• changes in electrolyte levels (naturally occurring chemicals in the blood, such as potassium)

 • peptic ulcer (stomach),